-With effect from the academic session 2014-15 all courses will come under semester system as per Panjab University Chd guidelines.
+^{}With effect from the academic session 2014-15 all courses have come under semester system as per Panjab University Chd guidelines.

-- 17. Number of Programmes with - a.
+SSR- NAA \mathcal{C}

+a.
 Choice Based Credit System Add on courses 2

-- b.
+b.
 Inter/Multidisciplinary Approach

-- c.
-Any other (specify and provide details)
+C. Any other (specify and provide details)

-- 6. Does the college offer UG and/or PG programmes in Teacher Education?
+18. Doe es the college offer UG and/or PG programmes in Teacher Education?

-Yes No
+Yes No NO

+If y

-- If yes, - a.
-Year of Introduction of the programme(s).....
-(Dd/mm/yyyy) and number of batches that completed the programme - b.
+a.
+Year of Introduction of the programme(s) (dd/mm/yyyy)

+and number of batches that completed the programme

+b.
 NCTE recognition details (if applicable)

-Notification N0.:
+Notification No N/A

 Date: (Dd/mm/yyyy)

-Validity:....
+Validity:

-c.
-Is the institution opting for assessment and accreditation of Teacher Education?
+C. Is the institution opting for assessment and accreditation of Teacher Education?
 Programme separately?

-Yes No /
+Yes No

-19. Does the college offer UG or PG programme in Physical Education?
+19. Doe es the college offer UG or PG programme in Physical Education?

-Yes No V
+Yes No No

-lf ye es,
+If y es,

 a.
-Year of Introduction of the programme(s) (Dd/mm/yyyy)
+Year of Introduction of the programme(s) (dd/mm/yyyy)

 and number of batches that completed the programme

 b.
 NCTE recognition details (if applicable)

 Notification No.:

 Date:

+(

 Validity:

-C. Is the institution opting for assessment and accreditation of Physical Educatio

-c.
-Is the institution opting for assessment and accreditation of Physical Education Programme separately?
+C. Is the institution opting for assessment and accreditation of Physical Education Programme separately?

-Yes No \checkmark 105 · · · · · · · · · · · · · · · · · · ·
+Yes No V